Hurricane (Kanye West and the Weeknd song): Composition and lyrics

-Musically, "Hurricane" is an R&B and pop jam.
+Musically, "Hurricane" is an R&B, hip-hop, and pop jam.
 It utilizes West's typical production style, relying on an atmospheric beat, while including layered organs, heavy bass, and trap drums.
 It features processed vocals by the Sunday Service Choir that are triggered and cut off in the style of a sampler, moving between digital and choral styles, which was done by Italian mixing engineer Irko at the request of West over a phone call.
 According to Rolling Stone's Paul Thompson, the choir vocals are processed "in ways that are slightly alien".
 Alongside the group, additional vocals are provided by KayCyy.
 West and Lil Baby perform a verse each on the song, while the Weeknd sings the chorus.
 He delivers gospel-infused vocals, as well as contributing a falsetto.
 The song's vocal production was handled by White and Grier, while Louis Bell and Patrick Hundley did the editing.

 Lyrically, West discusses ongoing personal issues on the song, such as his breakup with Kardashian, his house, past, and fears.
 The hook sees the Weeknd exude confidence, singing: "Finally free, found the God in me / And I want you to see, I can walk on water."
 West presents himself as having engaged in a conversation with God, rapping that he "was up for sale" yet could not tell and then declaring, "God made it rain, the Devil made it hell."
 With certain lyrics, the rapper reflects on progressing from being a school dropout to a guest speaker at Yale University.
 Lil Baby provides a mournful performance with his verse, admitting at one point that he simply wants to "restart it".